OgBasti/MachineLearning-/TelCom Solutions Churn Crisis/README.md

-# Assignment 1 – TelCom Solutions Churn Crisis
+# TelCom Solutions Churn Crisis

 This project analyzes customer data from TelCom Solutions to predict customer churn using machine learning.